 Many custom note chart authors from the Guitar Hero fan community were also picked up by Neversoft to write charts for their game.
 Of course, these were the sort of players who were already very, very good at the game and wanted to write harder charts to challenge themselves, which carried over directly to Guitar Hero 3...

 Rank Inflation: Staring from the first four games, your score is represented on a five-star scale, though the lowest you can get is 3 as performance any worse would result in being booed offstage.
-From the 5th game and onwards, netting you the 6th star if you FC the song.
+From the 5th game and onwards, netting you the 6th star if you maintain a full combo.
 Reaching the goals for the bonus challenges in said game nets you up to 3 more stars for each song.
 And in the 6th game, with abilities like increasing your multiplier or saving your streak, you can obtain up to 40 stars in a single song.

 Said 40 stars (or rather, learning how to earn 40 stars in every on-disc song in quest mode (Except the 7 2112 songs)) are necessary for the 100% Completion.